 With a sigh, Wichroski added that in the race to rule the lawns at 280 College, the weeds have gotten the jump on the grass.
 “We’re trying to deal with that right now,” she said.

-Time for another weeds column?
+Time for another weeds column? we suggested.
 “I was hoping not,” Wichroski laughed.

 Can we talk?
 What do you think about the campus improvements process?
 What would you like to know about it?
 What do you know that we don’t?
 We want to hear from you.
 Please e-mail your questions and comments to Doug Hubley, with “Construction Update” in the subject line.

 Our back pages: Campus Construction Update appears every other week.
 See an index of earlier updates here.